ScilifelabDataCentre/dds_web/doc/architecture/decisions/0019-define-and-run-cronjobs-via-kubernetes.md

 ## Context

 Prior to this decision, the DDS has defined the cronjobs in a module within the app, and they have been run via Flask-APScheduler.
 This worked without any issues for a while, but when the deployment setup on the cluster changed we started getting errors during for example the project status transitions which are run every day at midnight.
-After some investigating we noticed that the issues are due to the DDS running on two pods, with two threads each, leading to multiple executions of the same cronjobs simultaneously.
+After some investigating we noticed that the issues are due to there being two replicas with two worker processes each, giving a total of four cronjobs which run simultaneously.
 I order to avoid these issues now and in the future, we are now defining the current cronjobs as Flask commands and setting up the cronjobs in k8s.

 ## Decision